-- We looked at three clinical audits undertaken in the last two years, all of these were completed audits conducted over two cycles, where the improvements made were implemented and monitored.
-For example; an audit was conducted to identify whether patients taking a medicine used to keep the heart beating normally were being monitored appropriately The audit found that all guidelines were being adhered to except for annual electro cardiogram (ECG) testing to check the heart rythmn.
-This was corrected and a re-audit one year later showed that an ECG test was offered to 100% of patients taking the medicine. - The practice participated in regular audits of cervical cytology procedures. - The practice worked with the CCG medicines team to review prescribing and optimise the use of medicines.
+- We looked at three clinical audits undertaken in the last two years, two of these were completed audits conducted over two cycles, where the improvements made were implemented and monitored.
+For example; an audit was conducted to identify whether best practice was being followed in monitoring prescribing of DMARDS medicines.
+(DMARDS are medicines used in the treatment of rheumatoid arthritis).
+The audit found that coding was unclear in some patients and this was amended and the practices DMARD protocol revised. - The practice also undertook regular audits of minor surgery and cervical cytology procedures. - The practice worked with the CCG medicines team to review prescribing and optimise the use of medicines.